mahiro/local-apache/README.md

 * The local `httpd.conf` should be minimum as far as the server is functional.
 * You want to add more configurations for experiments.

-## How it works
+## Prerequisite

-As a prerequisite, Apache 2.x must be installed in the system.
+Apache 2.x must be installed in the system.

+## Getting started

 Run the commands as below install the directory: